Joel Carroll

-Joel Carroll (born September 1986 in Darwin) is an Australian field hockey player.
+Joel Carroll (born September 1986 in Darwin, Northern Territory) is an Australian field hockey player.
 He played club field hockey for University team in the Darwin Hockey Association A-Grade league, and for the NT Stingers in the Australian Hockey League.
 He was a member of Australia's junior U21 team.
 He also represented Australia on the senior men's team, winning a gold medal with the side at the 2010 Commonwealth Games and the 2010 Men's Hockey Champions Trophy.
 He was part of the 2012 Olympic team that won the bronze medal.

 Personal

 Carroll was born on 11 September 1986 in Darwin, Northern Territory.
 He is from the Northern Territory.
 His uncle is Joe Daby, one of the best ever Northern Territory field hockey players.
 He is recognized in the Australian Olympic Committee list of Australian Indigenous Olympians.

 Field hockey

 Carroll is a defender, but he has played other positions including right-midfield in 2003, a position he preferred to play.
 In 2001 and 2002, he played A-Grade Hockey in the DHL League for perennial stalwarts Nightcliff Tigers Hockey Club, where his team won two premierships in both years.
 In 2002, as a fifteen-year-old, he played for the U18 and U21 Northern Territory teams in the national championships.
 In 2003, he was the youngest competitor in an Australian Hockey League between the NT Stingers and the NSW team, when he started for the NT Stingers in their season opener when he was 16 years old.
 He played for the team during the 2003 preseason.
 In January 2005, he was a member of Australia's U21 national team and played in a five-game test series against Malaysia in Brisbane.
 He was one of four Darwin, Northern Territory based players on the squad.
 In June 2005, he was one of five Northern Territory players to represent Australia on the U21 team at the World Cup.